-Having posts assigned to the ‘Uncategorized’ category not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…
+Publishing posts under a category named ‘Uncategorized’ not only creates unattractive URLs, but URLs that are not very effective in terms of helping your site’s SEO (Search Engine Optimization)…

 (Publishing posts under the ‘uncategorized’ category is not recommended)

-Instead of publishing posts as “uncategorized”, let’s make the category a little more relevant to your visitors and optimized for search engines too.
+Instead of publishing posts as “uncategorized”, let’s make the category a little more meaningful to your visitors and better for search engines too.

-Change both the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
-For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the overall topic of your site.
+For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” to give your site a little extra SEO boost …

-(Change ‘Uncategorized’ category to something more meaningful to your visitors and search engines)
+(Change ‘Uncategorized’ category to something more meaningful to site readers and search engines)

-Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when new posts get published under the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

 Note: The site used in the example above has been configured to display search engine-friendly URLs, with the Permalinks set to display posts as “domain/category/post title”.
-If you need help setting up search engine-friendly URLs, see this tutorial: Using Permalinks To Improve Your WordPress SEO
+If you need help setting up search engine-friendly URLs, see this tutorial: How To Change WordPress Permalinks

-Let’s take a look at some additional features of post categories:
+Let’s take a look at some of the additional features of categories:

 Multiple WordPress Post Categories

-In WordPress, posts must be filed under one or more categories.
-WordPress allows you to assign multiple categories to your posts …
+Every post in WordPress must be published under one or more categories.
+This means that you can assign multiple categories to a post …

-Note that a plugin like Yoast SEO lets you specify a primary category …
+If you use a plugin like Yoast SEO, you can specify a primary category …

-(If using multiple post categories, use a plugin like Yoast SEO to assign a primary category)
+(When using multiple categories, use a plugin like Yoast SEO to assign a primary category)

-Posts can be grouped together under categories, making it easier for visitors to find topic-related content.
+Posts are grouped together into categories, making it easier for visitors to find related content.

-You can display categories in your posts …
+You can display categories on your posts …

 (Categories display on your posts)

-Clicking on the category links opens a category archive page containing other category-related posts (see below).
+Clicking on the category links will open a category archive page containing other category-related content (see below).

-You can also display a category menu in your sidebar …
+You can also display categories in your sidebar …

 Managing your categories is important.
-Depending on how many categories and posts are published on your site, you can end up with a really long category list …
+Depending on the number of categories and posts published on your site, you can end up with a very long category menu …

 (Managing your categories is important)

-If you have many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a drop down menu …
+If you plan to use many categories on your site, you can reduce space on your sidebar by specifying that your ‘Categories’ widget display as a drop menu …

-When a visitor selects a category from the drop menu …
+When a visitor selects a category from the list …

-… An archive page displays all the posts filed for that category …
+… An archive page displays the posts in that category …

-To view Category Archive pages in your WP dashboard, go to Post > Categories and locate the category whose Archive Page you would like to view.
-Place your mouse over the category name and click the ‘View’ link …
+To view Category Archive pages from your WP admin area, go to Post > Categories and select a category to display.
+Hover over the category title and click the ‘View’ link …

-Let’s take a look at some other useful features of post categories .
+Let’s take a look at some other features of WordPress categories .

-You can sort items alphabetically (or in reverse alphabetical order) by hovering near the column title and clicking on the triangle icon next to the title …
+You can sort items alphabetically (or in reverse alphabetical order) by clicking on the triangle icon next to the title …

 You can also sort categories using the other columns in the Category Table.
-Your categories will be rearranged according to the column you’ve selected (i.e. Name, Slug, etc.) …
+Your categories will be rearranged according to the column you’ve chosen (i.e. Name, Slug, etc.) …

-To locate a specific category, type in a keyword into the search field and click on the ‘Search Categories’ button …
+You can search for categories by typing in a keyword into the search field and clicking on the ‘Search Categories’ button …

 (Search Categories Feature)

-To set how many categories per category page, click on the ‘Screen Options’ tab in the top right-hand side of your screen …
+You can specify how many categories you would like displayed per page, by clicking on the ‘Screen Options’ tab at the top of your screen …

 (Screen Options Tab)

-Edit the number of categories per page to show in the Category Table in the Categories > Pagination > Number of items per page: field.
-If you want, you can also hide some or all of the columns (e.g. ‘Description’, ’Count’, etc.).
-Click the ‘Apply’ button …
+Type in the number of categories per page to display in the Table of Categories in the Categories > Pagination > Number of items per page: field.
+Note: you can also hide some or all of the columns (e.g. ‘Description’, ’Slug’, ‘Count’).
+Click the ‘Apply’ button to update your settings …

-In the Table of Categories, the Count column shows how many posts are assigned to each category.
-To view these posts, click on an item in the ‘Count’ column …
+In the Categories Table, the Count column lists the number of posts assigned to each category.
+To see these posts, click on an item in the ‘Count’ column …

-A list of posts assigned to that category will display in your Table of Posts…
+Posts assigned to the selected category will display in your Posts Table…

-To convert WordPress Categories into WordPress Tags, use the category to tag converter tool found below your Categories list …
+You can convert WordPress Categories into WordPress Tags using the category to tag converter feature found below your Table of Categories …

-This opens the Tools > Import screen …
+This will open the Tools > Import section …

-WordPress makes available many great plugins to manage and enhance the usefulness of post categories.
+WordPress makes available many great plugins to help manage and enhance the usefulness of post categories.

-For example, there are plugins that allow you to add images to your categories, exclude categories from displaying in certain sections of your site, rearrange the order of your categories, even restrict access to content published under certain categories (useful in membership sites) …
+For example, you can use plugins to add images to your categories, exclude categories from displaying in certain areas of your site, rearrange the way categories appear in tables, lists, and menus, even restrict access to content published under certain categories (useful for membership sites) …

 (Use membership plugins to protect content in categories)

-Certain plugins will add new fields to your Table of Categories …
+Certain plugins can add new fields to your Categories Table …

-(Extend the functionality of your Table of Categories with plugins)
+(Use plugins to expand the functionality of your Categories Table)

-Optimizing content, categories, and post URLs can help improve your site’s navigation and relevance in the search engines, which can help drive more visitors to your site.
+Optimizing content, categories, and SEO-friendly URLs can help improve your site’s navigation and relevance in search engines, which can help drive more visitors to your site.

-To improve your results further, here are some additional tips for getting the most benefit when using categories.
+Here are some tips for getting the most benefit when using post categories.

-SEO experts recommend including the main keyword of your post in the the title of your post, preferably near the beginning.
-This helps to optimize your page for search engines, catch your visitor’s attention.
+In your content strategy, include the main keyword of your post in the title of your post, preferably near the beginning.
+This helps to optimize your post for search engines, and improves click through rates.

-Each time you add a new article or post, remember to tick a category box before publishing your post …
+Every time you add a new article or post to your website, remember to tick a relevant category box before publishing your post …

-(Using a plugin like Yoast SEO helps optimize your categories)
+(A plugin like Yoast SEO can help optimize your categories)

 You can optimize categories individually …

-Hopefully, this tutorial has helped you to better understand the role and importance of setting up your WordPress categories correctly.
-Following these simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to index your content.
+Hopefully, this tutorial has given you a better understanding of the role and importance of setting up your WordPress categories correctly.
+These simple steps will help keep your WordPress site organized, easier to manage, and make it easier for your site visitors to find what they are looking for and for search engines to better index your pages.